 3. If in any doubt, ask for advice at the South Yorkshire Police Overseas Visitors Department- contact details and opening times in section 10.

 7. What will happen if I do not register with the police within seven days?

 Failure to register with the police is an offence under Section 26(1) (f) of the Immigration Act 1971 and where a person fails to register, the police can consider prosecution.
 You may be liable to arrest and could face a fine of up to £5,000, six months imprisonment, or both.
 Your stay in the UK may also be affected.

 If you are late registering with the police we will place a ‘late notification’ stamp on your police registration certificate and inform the UKBA.
 This may affect your next visa application.

-Once you are registered you must inform the police at your nearest police station (addresses and opening times) if you change any of the following details.
+If your circumstances change as listed below, you must inform the police by completing the attached Change in Circumstances form and take it to your nearest police station (addresses and opening times).
 This must be done within seven days of the change occurring.